DIY Will Writing Process: Step-by-Step

 - Court process granting executors authority to handle the estate.

-Sarah’s DIY Will: Sarah, 45, a single mother with two children, used a £20 online template to appoint guardians, divide her £400,000 estate (house, savings, digital photos), and include a pet care provision for her dog.
-Total cost: £20 + £25 registration.
-Saved £300 compared to a solicitor.
-Completed in 1 week.
-Start yours.
+Sarah, 45, a single mother with two children, used a £20 online template to appoint guardians, divide her £400,000 estate, and include pet care provisions.

 Frequently Asked Questions